-One of the most was interesting retail experiences I’ve had of late was visiting an Amazon Go store while on a business trip to New York City.
+One of the most interesting retail experiences I’ve had of late was visiting an Amazon Go store while on a business trip to New York City.

 Like everyone in CPG, I had been reading lots about Amazon Go and its ‘Just Walk Out’ tech (which is now also rolling out to Whole Foods Market stores), but I wanted to see it for myself.
 And I have to say: It really does make for a remarkable shopping experience when you try it.